Seneca-ICTOER/OSL645/docs/Labs/lab3.md

 ## Investigation 1: Numbering Conversions

-**ATTENTION: This online tutorial will be required to be completed by Friday in week 5 by midnight to obtain a grade of 2% towards this course**
+**ATTENTION: This online lab will be required to be completed by Friday in week 5 by midnight to obtain a grade of 2% towards this course**

 For this investigation, we will NOT be logged into our Matrix account, but it is recommended to have an **MS Word document** open to manually perform numbering conversions.